 To check the quality of a print, rub it gently in your hands to see if parts of it come off.
 Also, check if it breaks when you slightly move and bend the garment.
 Thereby you get an idea of how durable it will be.
 However, such items generally tend to wash out rather quickly.
 So if you look for hardworking basics, you may want to skip prints.

-No. 3: Hardware and Extras
+3. Hardware and Extras

 Always check for loose buttons.
 Moreover, high-quality clothes should always come with spare buttons and threads.